2021-2022 CHRS Board of Directors

 Tina May moved to Capitol Hill in 1982 for an affordably-priced rental house with college friends and has lived here ever since.
 Soon thereafter, she and her husband Peter bought their first house in need of restoration.
-Working with little more than a subscription to the Old House Journal and a lot of patience, they completed that house, and then a second, and are now working on their third (the “gut job”).
+Working with little more than a subscription to the Old House Journal and a lot of patience, they completed that house, and then a second, and are now working on their third, and most challenging, house.
+Meanwhile, she raised three sons and works in the music business doing concert production.
 They have been members of CHRS since at least 2002—back in the days when a membership included a subscription to the OHJ.

 Treasurer: Nick Alberti

 Nick Alberti moved to Capitol Hill in 1985 with his wife, Elizabeth Nelson.
 They were attracted to the charming architecture of the Hill and are grateful to have found a home in the Historic District.
 Nick retired from a career as a statistician with the Census Bureau in 2010.
 He served as a commissioner in ANC 6A where he was initially the Treasurer and later the Chair.
 He was appointed to the DC Alcohol Beverage Control Board in 2008, serving eleven years.
 He is currently a member of the Capitol Hill Village Endowment Board, the CHRS Endowment Committee, the CHRS Zoning Committee and the ANC 6A committees providing advice on zoning and alcohol beverage licensing.